nesi/support-docs/docs/Storage/Release_Notes_Long-Term_Storage/Long_Term_Storage_-_Nearline_release_notes_v1.1.0.21.md

     included in a file list.
--   `nlpurge` deals gracefully with the situation in which a directory to be purged is not a subdirectory somewhere within the specified project\'s Nearline directory, by printing an informative error message.
+-   `nlpurge` deals gracefully with the situation in which a directory to be purged is not a subdirectory somewhere within the specified project's Nearline directory, by printing an informative error message.
--   `nlpurge` will no longer accept a file list argument if any of the entries in the file list point to files (on Nearline) that are outside the specified project\'s Nearline directory.
+-   `nlpurge` will no longer accept a file list argument if any of the entries in the file list point to files (on Nearline) that are outside the specified project's Nearline directory.
 Instead, an error message will be displayed, listing all affected lines in the file list.
 -   A bug that required users to start `nlpurge` file list entries with